A Semiparametric Approach to Model-based Sensitivity Analysis in Observational Studies: NOTATION AND LITERATURE REVIEW

 One approach to representing unmeasured confounding is to hypothesize the existence of a latent scalar variable $U$ that summarizes unmeasured confounding.
-The idea is that were $U$ observed and accounted for, there would remain no further unmeasured confounding such that assumption (\ref{eqn: treatment ignorability assumption}) holds provided one conditions on both $\boldsymbol{X}$ and $U$ but not otherwise.
-In order to identify the treatment effect in the presence of this hypothesized unmeasured confounder, the entire data generating process including the distribution of $U$, or at least some aspects of it, is specified.
-The first work along this line is by \cite{Rosenbaum1983}, who considered the setting of a binary outcome and assumed a discrete stratification variable $S$ such that the treatment assignment is strongly ignorable conditional on $S$ and $U$.
-Identification of treatment causal effect on the odds ratio scale in this framework then proceeds by specifying the following: 1) the distribution of $U$ within each stratum, 2) the effect of $U$ on the odds of treatment within each stratum, 3) the effect of $U$ on the odds of the outcome when treated within each stratum, and 4) the effect of $U$ on the odds of the outcome when not treated within each stratum. \cite{Imbens2003} extended the approach of \cite{Rosenbaum1983} by allowing for continuous measured covariates and considering a normal outcome.
-Specifically, \cite{Imbens2003} maximizes the observed data likelihood of the following model:

-For binary outcome, as in our running example, a logistic or a probit model may be used in place of linear regression. \cite{carnegie2016assessing} extended \cite{Rosenbaum1983}'s model to a continuous treatment and a normally distributed unmeasured confounder $U$. \citet{Dorie2016} proposed to more flexibly model the response surface using Bayesian Additive Regression Trees, while still assuming that $U$ is an independent binary variable and keeping the parametric specification of the treatment assignment model.
+The idea is that were $U$ observed and accounted for, there would remain no further unmeasured confounding so that the no unmeasured confounding assumption holds provided one conditions on both $\mathbf{X}$ and $U$ but not otherwise.
+In order to identify the treatment effect in the presence of this hypothesized unmeasured confounder, the entire data generating process including the distribution of $U$, or at least some aspects of it, is specified. \cite{Rosenbaum1983} first considered the setting of a binary outcome and assumed a discrete stratification variable $S$ such that the treatment assignment is strongly ignorable conditional on $S$ and $U$. \cite{Imbens2003} extended this approach by allowing for continuous measured covariates and considering a normal outcome.
+The sensitivity analysis model considered in \citet{altonji2005selection} can also be formulated as a version of Model \eqref{model: imbens sens model}. \cite{carnegie2016assessing} further extended the model to a continuous treatment and a normally distributed unmeasured confounder $U$. \citet{Dorie2016} proposed to more flexibly model the response surface using Bayesian Additive Regression Trees (BART), while still assuming that $U$ is an independent binary variable and keeping the parametric specification of the treatment assignment model.
+More recently, \citet{Cinelli2020} applied the omitted variable bias (OVB) techniques (\citealp{Wooldridge2008}) to constructing a sensitivity analysis for linear structural equation models without specifying the distribution of $U$.